-Received warmly both on festival stages and intimate venues, The trio have performed at the following soirees as The Flumes; MONA, Folk Rhythm & Life, Woodford, Earth Frequency, Floating Land, Island Vibe, Kuranda Roots and Palm Creek festivals, and have had the pleasure to support Mojo Juju, The Church, WooHoo Revue, Kingfisha and Violent Femmes.
+Received warmly both on festival stages and intimate venues, The trio have performed at the following soirees as The Flumes; MONA, Folk Rhythm & Life, Woodford, Rush, Earth Frequency, Floating Land, Island Vibe, Kuranda Roots and Palm Creek festivals, and have had the pleasure to support Mojo Juju, The Church, WooHoo Revue, Kingfisha and Violent Femmes.

 The Things People Say...